material-motion/material-motion/starmap/specifications/operators/distanceFrom.md

 # distance specification

-This is the engineering specification for the `MotionObservable` operator: `distance`.
+This is the engineering specification for the `MotionObservable` operator: `distanceFrom`.

 ## Overview

-`distance` emits the absolute distance from the upstream value and the provided `location`.
+`distanceFrom` emits the absolute distance from the upstream value and the provided `location`.

 ## Example usage